 Current SNT fee schedules:

 If you do not have Adobe Reader, download it for free here.

 What is a Medicare Set-Aside account (MSA)?

 A Medicare Set-Aside account, commonly referred to as an “MSA,” is an arrangement that allows a claimant to preserve their Medicare benefits by setting aside a portion of an injury or worker’s compensation settlement in a segregated account (the MSA account) to pay for expenses that are related to the injury.

 At the time of settlement, the attorneys will calculate the amount of money that would otherwise be paid by Medicare for injury related medical treatment over the claimant’s life expectancy.
 This amount is then placed in the MSA.
 The funds in the MSA account are only to be used for future expenses for the related injury.
 This type of arrangement ensures that funds are available to pay for medical care due to the related injury, as Medicare will not be responsible for future payment.
 Medicare approves this set aside amount, and once exhausted, Medicare will again be responsible for injury related expenses if all of the funds in the MSA were appropriately utilized.

 At Guardian Trust, we administer MSAs accounts within a Special Needs Trust.
 Generally, MSAs would be considered an available resource for Medicaid or SSI purposes unless it is held within a Special Needs Trust.

 In addition to the Special Needs Trust or Pooled Trust administrative fees, the fees to administer the MSA account are:

-- 5% (Five Percent) annual administrative fee on the balance of the MSA account
+- 3% (Three Percent) annual administrative fee or less on the balance of the MSA account

-- 5% (Five Percent) fee on each additional deposit into the MSA account
+- 3% (Three Percent) fee on each additional deposit into the MSA account

 - There will also be an additional fee for the services of a Medicare claims payment representative.
 There may also be additional administrative expenses as set forth in the Trust Agreement and in the Joinder Agreement.